Are you a scholar?

 - Personal development training sessions: improve the self-awareness needed for university and graduate recruitment success.

-In assessing each application, we acknowledge the difficulty some candidates may face in describing personal challenges, but these should be balanced with examples of resilience, positive outlook and connectivity with their local community as a celebration of their abilities.
+In considering each application, we acknowledge the difficulty some candidates may face in describing personal challenges, but these should be balanced with examples of resilience, positive outlook and connectivity with their local community as a celebration of their abilities.

 All applications must be submitted by one of our partner schools or universities according to the following guidelines: